joelvalentingray/connect-starter-template-laravel/README.md

 open terminal
 cd Desktop
-composer create-project laravel/laravel:^8.0 example-app cd example-app
+composer create-project laravel/laravel:^8.0 example-app Open new project in your preferred IDE

 ```

 2. Add Sqllite Test DB
 ```
-The database is setup by default to use sqlite on local, deploy it by creating a database.sqlite file in database/ directory and add:
+The database is setup by default to use sqlite on local, deploy it by creating a database.sqlite file in database/ directory and add to .env(root):
 DB_CONNECTION=sqlite
 # DB_HOST=127.0.0.1
 # DB_PORT=3306